 Our Global Push

-The biggest news of the year by far is that our N4B Platform for developers was launched.
+The biggest news of the year by far is that we launched our console for developers.
 Making Be-Bound’s technology accessible to developers around the world is the most effective way to create opportunities for the greatest number of people, through providing increased connectivity.
-Developers can now log onto N4B, and integrate our SDK which compresses the internet so that apps work anywhere there is a phone signal.
-The N4B SDK is going to be a game-changer for populations in emerging countries, and those interested in sustainable development.
+Developers can now log onto the Be-Bound console, and integrate our SDK which compresses the internet so that apps work anywhere there is a phone signal.
+The Be-Bound SDK is going to be a game-changer for populations in emerging countries, and those interested in sustainable development.

 As we work together with governments, our international presence is quickly growing.
 This year, Be-Bound was selected by the Government of the People’s Republic of Bangladesh to help contribute to their Digital Bangladesh Vision 2021 plan, by providing connectivity to stimulate the country’s development.